digital-asset/docs.daml.com/docs/2.9.0/docs/tools/daml-shell/index.rst

 .. enterprise-only::

-.. _daml-shell-header:

 Daml Shell (``daml-shell``)
 ###########################

 Daml Shell is a terminal-based application that enables you to inspect a Daml ledger by connecting to a live PQS datastore.
 With Daml Shell, you can examine current or historical states of the ledger by querying ledger events, transactions, and contracts.
 The Daml Shell CLI includes extensive help via the ``help`` command.

 Some of the actions that Daml Shell supports are:

-* Find a specific contract and display it.
+-  Find a specific contract and display it.
 For example, if you have a contract ID, you can use Daml Shell to inspect the corresponding contract using the ``contract`` command.
-* Find all events related to a transaction ID.
+-  Find all events related to a transaction ID.
 A transaction is displayed as a series of ledger events (creates, archives, and exercises).
-* Auto-completion for identifiers such as contract IDs, fully qualified names, and package IDs.
+-  Auto-completion for identifiers such as contract IDs, fully qualified names, and package IDs.
-* List active, inactive, or all contracts for a template using a template FQN.
+-  List active, inactive, or all contracts for a template using a template FQN.
-* Apply queries and filters to commands to manage the output.
+-  Apply queries and filters to commands to manage the output.
-* Use the ``compare-contracts`` command to highlight the delta between two contract IDs for the same template.
+-  Use the ``compare-contracts`` command to highlight the delta between two contract IDs for the same template.

 To bound a search, specify a minimum and maximum offset value.

 Daml Shell leverages PQS as its datastore and connects using JDBC.
-For more information, see :ref:`pqs-connect-header`.
+For more information, see
+:ref:`configuration`

 Getting started
 ***************